 - When the scan completed I opened the Documents folder in the Preview window.
 To my great relief, the file was indeed available to be recovered by the tool.
 I selected the file for recovery.

 - The process completed and I had my file back.
-The ten minute recovery process saved my hours of work attempting to recreate the document.
+The ten minute recovery process saved me hours of work that would have been spent attempting to recreate the document.

 Once again, Disk Drill came through with flying colors.
 It found my lost document and recovered it quickly which saved a lot of work and unnecessary stress.